QRC & International Students

 When applying for your visa, Immigration New Zealand requires you to show evidence of $15,000 to cover the cost of living in New Zealand for one year.

-The Student Relations team at Queenstown Resort College is responsible for admissions, accommodation, student support library services and pastoral care.
+The Student Services team at QRC is responsible for admissions, accommodation, student support library services and pastoral care.

 We are here to help you and are based on Level 2 of QRC House.